Theonlysmartboy/IT_POS_Check_In/README.md

 A simple app to clock in and out of IT POS system that also shows a list of computers needing attention to employees.
 This is a class project for MSIS 4003 at Oklahoma State University that continues the work started for Geekabytes here [IT Point of Sale](https://github.com/RyanDawkins/it-point-of-sale)

+This application has also been extended to include an Angluar JS application, the source of which can be found [here](https://github.com/kylealanr/Geekabytes_Internal)

 A video demonstration of the baseline app functionality can be found bellow.

   <a href="http://www.youtube.com/watch?feature=player_embedded&v=L51B-wW8wlk" target="_blank">